puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

 ### Normal Puppet Master Certificate Requirements Still Apply

-Any puppet master certificate must contain the DNS name at which agent nodes will attempt to contact that master, either as the subject CN or as a Subject Alternative Name (DNS).
+Any Puppet master certificate must contain the DNS name at which agent nodes will attempt to contact that master, either as the subject CN or as a Subject Alternative Name (DNS).

 ### Format of X-Client-DN Request Header

-Rack web servers must set a client request header, which the puppet master will check based on the [`ssl_client_header` setting](/references/3.7.latest/configuration.html#sslclientheader).
+Rack web servers must set a client request header, which the Puppet master will check based on the [`ssl_client_header` setting](/references/3.7.latest/configuration.html#sslclientheader).

 This header should conform to the following specifications: